magento/devdocs/src/guides/v2.3/release-notes/commerce-2-3-6.md

 <!--- MC-34639-->

-*  Imported `.cvs` files now capture related product information as expected.
-Previously, related product information was not consistently uploaded the first time the `.cvs` file was imported.
+*  Imported CSV files now capture related product information as expected.
+Previously, related product information was not consistently uploaded the first time the CSV file was imported.

 <!--- MC-33625-->